43rd Annual Harper College National Juried Exhibition

 One $30 nonrefundable fee entitles each artist to submit up to three entries.

 Accepted entries will be posted on this web page by July 30, 2021.
 Individual notification will NOT be sent.
 Please check this webpage for the jury results.

 Presentation: All works must be delivered to Harper ready for hanging/ installation/display.
 For framed work, use Plexiglas only.
 Original work not accurately represented by the digital file may be declined at the discretion of the Juror.
 All work will be insured during the exhibition for the artist’s stated valuation.

-Shipping: Work must be shipped or hand-delivered in sturdy, reusable cardboard containers to arrive at Harper College no later than July 24, 2018.
-DO NOT use loose styrofoam “peanut” packing.
+Shipping: Work must be shipped in sturdy, reusable cardboard containers to arrive at Harper College no later than August 24, 2021.
+In-person deliveries for local artists may be arranged during August, pending campus safety protocols.
+DO NOT use loose Styrofoam “peanut” packing.
 Works should not require special handling or instructions.

 RETURN OF ACCEPTED WORK